 - Loss of accommodations abroad due to an illness or death of host family or friends

-Of course, policies will vary, so be sure you check the fine print of any policy you are considering before you buy it.
+But there is a wide range of types of travel policies and coverage, so be sure to check the fine print of any policy you are considering before you buy it.

 4. How Much Does Travel Insurance Cost?

-Travel insurance policies generally cost anywhere between 4-10% of the total trip cost.
+Travel insurance policies generally cost anywhere between 4-10% of the price of the total trip.

 For example, if you are booking a trip that costs a total of $2,000, you can expect to pay around $80-$200 for a travel insurance policy.

-But, this is important: Never purchase the travel protection plan from the trip organizer or online travel agent.
+But this is important: Never purchase the travel protection plan from the trip organizer or online travel agent.
 They are designed to protect the company and not the consumer, Clark says.
-This includes when you are booking on a site like Expedia or Travelocity.
+This includes travel booking sites such as Expedia and Travelocity.

 5. Where Should You Get Travel Insurance?

-If you’re not supposed to buy travel insurance from the place where you book the trip, where should you buy it?
+If you’re not supposed to buy travel insurance from the place where you book the trip, where do you go?

 Clark recommends that you comparison shop for travel insurance that suits your needs at InsureMyTrip.